I did this birds teaching theme with my 5 and 6 year olds but you can adapt the ideas on this page to suit the kids in your class whatever their age!

 There are so many child friendly cameras available these days I think it would be a shame to do a birds teaching theme without the kids learning how to use one.

-If you are able to have an outside Hide, they can take their own pictures of the birds they see and make a great class display with the results.
+If you are able to make an outside 'Hide', they can take their own pictures of the birds they see and make a great class display with the results.

 They can tell the rest of the children what they saw during Circle time.
 Good for recognising colours for younger kids.